jexxa-projects/JexxaTutorials/BookStore/README.md

 *   All books should be identified by their ISBN13

-*   For each book the store the umber of available copies
+*   For each book we store the umber of available copies in stock

 *   Publish `DomainEvent` `BookSoldOut` if last copy of a book is sold